McPhail Family Website

 By spring of 1813 Malcolm, Neil, Collin, and John spent their days clearing trees for more farmland, and cultivating the land they had cleared.
 Land clearing was a source of income.
 Malcom sold or traded the straightest pine and spruce logs to local mills.
 The income was modest, but it provided enough money for seed, iron hardware, and tools that could not be made at home.
 By the end of summer 1813, Malcolm, Flora, and family were securely living in a house, modest by PEI standards, but still larger than anything they could dream of in Mull.

-Every day, long before Malcolm and the boys rose, Flora and Catherine were already awake.
+Every day, long before Malcolm rose, Flora and Catherine were already awake.
 They stirred the embers in the stove beneath the ashes and coaxed the fire back to life.
 While darkness still pressed against the windows, they prepared breakfast.
-By sunrise the men were eating oat porridge, bread, potatoes, fish, or whatever provisions were available.
-Every calorie mattered.
-Malcolm and the three older boys were engaged in heavy labour and required thousands of calories per day simply to maintain their strength.

 After the men departed, the women’s day shifted immediately to household management.
 Just collecting water was no small task.
 There was no pump, no well in the early years, and certainly no running water.
-Catherine and her sisters made multiple trips each day carrying heavy wooden buckets from a nearby stream.
+Catherine and her sisters made multiple trips each day carrying heavy wooden buckets from the nearby stream.
 In winter the men chopped blocks of ice at night that the women melted into fresh water the next morning.

 For Flora and her daughters, meal preparation was a nearly continuous activity.
 They baked bread, churned the butter, salted the fish and meat, prepared the vegetables, and made broths and stews.
 They prepared everything from scratch in a wood-fired stove and oven.

 Meanwhile clothing required constant attention.
-The clothing Malcolm brought from Mull would have deteriorated quickly under the demands of clearing land.
+The men’s clothing brought from Mull would have deteriorated quickly under the demands of clearing land.
 Flora and her daughters spent countless hours repairing trousers, patching shirts, mending socks, altering garments for growing children, replacing buttons, reinforcing split seams.
 They discarded nothing until it could no longer be repaired.
 Quilting, spinning, sewing, and food preservation were essential tasks that were never complete.

 Children occupied much of Flora’s day.
 Ann was three years old when they landed in PEI.
 Donald was eleven, and Sarah was thirteen.
 Only Catherine, at age twenty, was an adult child.
 Ann, Sarah, and Donald required supervision.
 Catherine was like a surrogate mother to them.